Sha-Lab/SynPo/README.md

 ```

 ## License
-BISON is MIT licensed, as found in the LICENSE file.
+SynPo is MIT licensed, as found in the LICENSE file.